turingschool/curriculum/source/projects/contact_manager.markdown

 Open up your application and go to [/people/1](http://localhost:8080/people/1).
 Click to add a phone number, and now click the `Create Phone number` button.

 You get an error message.
-The form doesn't have the person id in it, so it can't save.
+The form includes a field for providing the `person_id`, but our test is not filling it in.
+Without a `person_id`, the number can't be saved (remember, we made `person_id` a required attribute for phone numbers).

-We need to send the id of the person along when we add the phone number.
+We could require our users to manually fill in the ID for the person they are creating a phone number for, but this seems tedious.
+Since the user has just come from the person page, we should be able to fill in the `person_id` for them automatically.
+One way to do this is by encoding it into the URL as a query parameter.

 Make the test pending again, and go back to the one above it.
 Change it so that the phone number path takes a person's id.